Man and teenager jailed for roles in £220,000 Carlisle cannabis farm | ITV News

 Man and teenager jailed for roles in £220,000 Carlisle cannabis farm

-A man and a teenager have been jailed for their involvement in a huge cannabis factory which was found on a Carlisle industrial estate.
+A man and a teenager have been jailed for their involvement in a huge cannabis factory on a Carlisle industrial estate.

+The city’s crown court heard how the owner of a commercial unit in the Durranhill area went with an electrician to make checks on July 6 after being alerted to power supply problems.

 After the unit owner visited the nearby police station to raise the alarm, officers responded.
 On their way they saw 19-year-old Hung Ba Nguyen - who had been earlier seen at the unit - and he was arrested after trying to flee.